DeWitt Wallace Library

 The libraries listed below are poised, and eager, to build a substantial e-book collection.
 Yet, we are constrained by the use restrictions placed upon e-books.
 We believe libraries should have the right of first sale to all purchased materials.
 In order for libraries to carry out their long-standing missions of building collections for use and sharing over time for their communities and the public good, it is imperative that e-book restrictions set by publishers and vendors change.

-Without modifications in the e-book marketplace, we believe building a sizable collection of e-books is an irresponsible use of our collection budget and a disservice to our patrons and community.
-Therefore, we are necessarily obliged to restrict purchases until the standards below are met.
-With creative problem solving and conversations we can achieve these standards and still remain respectful of copyright and fair use guideline.
+We believe building a sizable collection of e-books that have these significant use restrictions endangers the ecosystem of sharing and does a disservice to our patrons and community.
+Without modifications in the e-book marketplace, the trust and good faith between libraries and publishers is diminished.
+Therefore, before finalizing contracts, we will share the standards below with e-book publishers and vendors, and will give preference to publishers and vendors who most fully embrace them.
+With creative problem solving and conversations we can achieve these standards and still remain respectful of copyright and fair use guidelines.
 We anticipate and look forward to increased e-book purchases in order to meet the needs of our patrons.
+(Revised December, 19, 2013.)

 - Libraries must be able to lend the entire contents of ebooks to other libraries in a manner that is not cumbersome to our operations and patrons.